civictechdc/codefordc.github.com/_resources/getting-started.md

 ### Improve Existing Data

 Sometimes, an agency releases data in a form that isn't archived and/or isn't machine-readable.
 You can improve the world by correcting that.
 For example, Aaron created [a web scraper](https://github.com/ajschumacher/dc_mayor_schedule) to save the mayor's schedule, which was posted daily but not archived, and then made a small site to display that historical data.
 Or, Liz created [a script](https://github.com/lizmeister321/rebuilding-reentry) to pull prison population data out of PDFs posted monthly.
+[Here](https://github.com/Quartz/bad-data-guide) are some examples of common problems to look for.

 For web scraping, some popular tools include [Beautiful Soup](http://www.crummy.com/software/BeautifulSoup/) for Python or [Nokigiri](http://www.nokogiri.org/) for Node.
 For PDF extraction, [Tabula](http://tabula.technology/) can be a good place to start.